cosmos/cosmos/GOVERNANCE_DOC.md

         throw

       else
-        retrieve initProcedureNumber from txGovVote.ProposalID
+        retrieve proposal from txGovVote.ProposalID
-        retrieve initProcedure from initProcedureNumber // get procedure that was active when vote opened
+        retrieve initProcedure from proposal.InitProcedureNumber // get procedure that was active when vote opened

         if  !initProcedure.OptionSet.includes(txGovVote.Option) OR
             !isValid(txGovVote.ValidatorPubKey) then